 American Sign Language Studies: Sign Language Interpreting Certificate

-Get Started in a Rewarding Career as a Sign Language Interpreter
+Get Started in a Rewarding Career with an American Sign Language Interpreting Certificate

-If you have an associate degree or higher, and would like an intensive program designed to provide you with a foundation in American Sign Language (ASL), Deaf Culture, and Interpreting, this is the program for you.
+If you have an associate degree or higher, and would like an intensive program designed to provide you with a foundation in American Sign Language (ASL), Deaf Culture, and Interpreting, the American Sign Language Interpreting Certificate program is for you.
 Participants will also have an opportunity to explore careers in sign language interpreting.

 Why Choose NECC?

-With the American Sign Language Studies: Sign Language Interpreter Certificate, you can prepare for a career in American Sign Language (ASL)/English interpreting.
+With the American Sign Language Interpreting Certificate, you can prepare for a career in American Sign Language (ASL)/English interpreting.